School governors' personal liability

-Governors are "generally protected" from personal liability
+Governors and trustees are "generally protected" from personal liability

 As long as you act honestly, reasonably and in good faith, you shouldn't be held personally liable.